Last updated: April 2020

 - Here for Good is a charity established to empower EU, EEA and Swiss nationals living in the UK, by making them aware of the action they can take during the Brexit process to protect their own and their families’ rights – whether they have been here for years or arrived just weeks ago.
 Very useful Self-help guide.

-The Immigration Law Practitioners Association (ILPA) have also published a series of information sheets providing an overview of EU rights of residence and the issues affecting citizens from European Economic Area (EEA) and from Switzerland and their family members living in the UK in the context of Brexit.
+- The Immigration Law Practitioners Association (ILPA) have published an information sheet providing an overview of EU rights of residence and issues affecting citizens from European Economic Area (EEA) and Switzerland and their family members living in the UK in the context of Brexit.